 Once you are ready to close your GST/HST account, you will need the following information:

 - legal name of the business

 - cancellation date and reason for closing the GST/HST account

-When you close your account, you need to give us a reason why you no longer need a GST/HST account.
+When you close your account, you need to tell us why you no longer need a GST/HST account.

 Your effective date of closure is the day your business ends.

-Whether you are a GST/HST registrant or not, GST/HST generally applies to the sale of your business.
+Whether you are a GST/HST registrant or not, the GST/HST generally applies to the sale of your business.

 However, you may be able to jointly elect with the recipient to have no GST/HST payable on the sale of your business, or part of your business, if you meet the conditions for making a joint election.